-MBDA shall conduct a mandatory post-award conference for the new MBEC award to help ensure that the MBEC operator has a clear understanding of the program and its components.
+MBDA shall conduct a mandatory post-award conference for all new MBEC awards to help ensure that each MBEC operator has a clear understanding of the program and its components.
 During the post-award conference, MBDA will provide an MBDA Directory of Business Resources; orient MBEC program officers; explain program reporting requirements and procedures; identify available resources that can enhance the capabilities of the MBEC; and provide detailed information about MBDA's Business Internet Portal and other information systems.